YusufErtunc45/love-polish-girls/README.md

 # Love Polish Girls
-everyone is asking that why do you like plish girls that much
+everyone is asking.
+Why do you like polish girls that much
 ## Reasons
 * Because They are Polish
 * .